ash-project/ash/documentation/tutorials/get-started-with-phoenix.md

 ### Creating the `Post` Resource

-Its convention to place all the resource in their own resources folder.
+It's convention to place all the resource in their own resources folder.
 So when we create `Post` we will place it in `lib/my_ash_phoenix_project/blog/resources/post.ex`.
 So the structure after making the resource should look like so:

 ```
 lib/